A nonlinear semigroup approach to Hamilton-Jacobi equations--revisited: Introduction and main results

-More recently, for a class of HJ equations with non-monotone dependence on $u$, the first breakthrough was achieved by L. Jin, J. Yan and K. Zhao \cite{JYZ} under the Tonelli conditions.
+Inspired by Aubry-Mather theory and weak KAM theory for classical Hamiltonian systems, an action minimizing method for contact Hamiltonian systems was developed in a series of papers \cite{SWY,WWY,WWY1,WWY2,WWY3}.
+Let $H:T^*M\times\R\to\R$ be a contact Hamiltonian.
+It turns out that the dependence of $H$ on the contact variable $u$ plays a crucial role in exploiting the dynamics generated by $H$.
+By using previous dynamical approaches, some progress on viscosity solutions of Hamilton-Jacobi (HJ) equations have been achieved \cite{SWY,WWY1,WWY3}.
+In particular, the structure of the set of solutions can be sketched if $H$ is uniformly Lipschitz in $u$ based on the works mentioned before.
+Shortly after \cite{WWY1} occurred, \cite{erg} generalized the results to ergodic problems by using PDE approachs.
+More recently, for a class of HJ equations with non-monotone dependence on $u$, the first breakthrough was achieved by Jin-Yan-Zhao \cite{JYZ} under the Tonelli conditions.
 In that work, they provided a description of the solution set of the stationary equation (formulated as (\ref{hu}) below) and revealed a bifurcation phenomenon with respect to the value $c$ in the right hand side, which opened a way to exploit further properties of viscosity solutions beyond well-posedness for HJ equations with non-monotone dependence on $u$.
-The main results in this paper are highly motivated by \cite{JYZ}.
+The main results in this paper are motivated by \cite{JYZ}.

 Let us consider the stationary equation: